Shoppers browse stores, buy online as Black Friday deals beckon

 Not everyone found the Black Friday magic irresistible.

-“I avoid the store, too many crowds,” said Elana Silverstein, 32, a school counselor enjoying a warm, sunny day at Lake Balboa in Los Angeles.
+“I avoid the store, too many crowds,” said Elana Silverstein, 32, a school counselor enjoying a warm, sunny day at a Los Angeles park.
 Instead, Silverstein said, she bought several personal items on sale Thursday night through the online marketplace Groupon.

-She and her boyfriend, Mike Goldstein, 36, said they generally just buy gift cards from grocery stores, typically en route to holiday functions, rather than spend hours shopping in malls or online.

 Major retailers generally traded higher on Wall Street.
 J.C.
 Penney climbed 0.6 percent and Wal-Mart Stores Inc edged upward.
 Amazon.com Inc closed up 2.6 percent at a record high.